Chinese game maker Perfect World gets go-private bid from founder

 It was not immediately clear how much of Perfect World Chi and his interests already own.

-The company, whose Chinese competitors include Shanda Games Ltd and Changyou.com Ltd, also said it appointed Yunfan Zhang Chief Operating Officer.
+The company, whose Chinese competitors include Shanda Games Ltd GAME.O and Changyou.com Ltd (CYOU.O), also said it appointed Yunfan Zhang Chief Operating Officer.

 Perfect World’s stock, which fell about 11 pct in 2014, closed at $15.76 on Wednesday, little changed from its IPO price in July 2007.
 The stock hit a record high of $50.49 in 2009.